maschinenstadt/lib.js/README.md

-If these files export something ("module.exports = {}"), it will be available by file name w/o extension as key and w/ UPPER CASE keys, if the file had the '.json' extension: in "global.home"!
-There are all of your "/home/*" exports.
+If these files export something ("module.exports = {}"), it will be available by file name w/o extension as key and w/ UPPER CASE keys, if the file had the '.json' extension. @"[global.]home": there are all of your "/home/*" exports!

 #### File functions